circleci/circleci-docs/jekyll/_docs/language-nodejs.md

 description: "Continuous Integration and Continuous Deployment with Node.js"
 ---

-Circle has great support for Node.js applications.
+CircleCI has great support for Node.js applications.
 We inspect your code before each build to infer your settings, dependencies, and test steps.

 If your project has any special requirements, you can augment or override our